planetfederal/GeoGig/doc/manual/source/interaction/osm.rst

 ::

-	$ geogit export myexportedfile.pbf HEAD~3
+	$ geogig export myexportedfile.pbf HEAD~3

 OSM formats should be used as a part of a normal OSM workflow, both for importing and exporting.
-If you plan to edit your data and create new versions in your GeoGit repository that you can later contribute back to the OSM planet, either the OSM XML format or the pbf format have to be used.
-Other formats will not guarantee that the relation between nodes and ways is kept, and the result of a workflow might result in a new snapshot in the GeoGit repository that cannot be later exported and contributed back to the OSM planet.
+If you plan to edit your data and create new versions in your GeoGig repository that you can later contribute back to the OSM planet, either the OSM XML format or the pbf format have to be used.
+Other formats will not guarantee that the relation between nodes and ways is kept, and the result of a workflow might result in a new snapshot in the GeoGig repository that cannot be later exported and contributed back to the OSM planet.

 The geometry of ways is not used to export, and it is assumed to match the set of nodes that are kept in the ``nodes`` attribute.
 That's the reason why the OSM formats should be used instead of other formats when exporting OSM data.
 Using other formats can lead to unconsistent relations between nodes and ways.

 In short, you should use ``osm export`` to export your OSM data, and not commands such as ``pg export`` or ``shp export``.

-To be able to use a shapefile or a PostGIS database for working with OSM data, GeoGit provides additional export commands and data mapping functionalities that will be explained later in this chapter.
+To be able to use a shapefile or a PostGIS database for working with OSM data, GeoGig provides additional export commands and data mapping functionalities that will be explained later in this chapter.
 For now, just remember that the usual export commands are not a good idea in case you want to edit and reimport your OSM data.